JuicePurple777/MyAniVault/README.md

 I hope you like this application :).
 If you want to show your appreciation, feel free to donate to me, it would be much appreciated.
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/B0B11ZBH0A)
-Otherwise, this application if free for use!
+Otherwise, this application is free for use!

 Download : https://github.com/JuicePurple777/JuicyWatch-Local/releases